 When the muscles are compromised, so are things like your bladder and your pleasure in sex.
 (Need proof?
-One in three women over 35 report issues with bladder leakage, says Dr. Donnica.
+Well firstly, are you enjoying sexual and intimate moments like actresses that feature on somewhere like nu-bay.com seem to?
+Second, one in three women over 35 report issues with bladder leakage, says Dr. Donnica.
 Another statistic, as reported by the North American Menopause Society: Between 17% and 45% of postmenopausal women say they find sex painful.)
 With the use of products from this site women can attempt to strengthen their pelvic floor muscles to increase sexual pleasure and more, you might also want to get your man to read something like this https://www.vigrxplus.com/how-to-please-a-woman/ so you can get back to having great sex.

 PFD happens to women young and old, for different reasons.

 Another reason to tell your child how much you sacrificed for them.

 During pregnancy, a hormone called relaxin is released; its role to soften your pelvic joints in order for your baby to eventually make his or her way out.
 The pelvis can become unstable and play a role in back pain and a balance (and even urine) loss.
 What’s more, each pregnancy, vaginal birth, episiotomy or tear increases the risk of injury to your pelvic floor.

 PFD becomes more common with age, because the supporting structures in the pelvis can soften.
 Also, blame hysterectomy (removal of the uterus), frequently straining during bowel movements (have you tried prunes?) or lifting heavy objects.